 also lives in the agent’s treedb at runtime.

-8.3 The command authz check is commented out¶
+8.3 The command authz check is OFF by default¶

-gobj_user_has_authz is not invoked for commands.
-SDF_AUTHZ_X is
+OFF.
+So out of the box gobj_user_has_authz is not invoked for commands

 8.4 Event-level authz is also unenforced¶